gavff64/Ruby-on-Redstone/README.md

 **A highly experimental *rough* proof of concept Ruby-based Minecraft bot controlled through RCON**

-My first swing at something like this.
+> My first swing at something like this.
 I discovered [this fake player plugin](https://github.com/tanyaofei/minecraft-fakeplayer) and thought it would be cool if I could use rcon-rb to interface with it through Ruby.
 And yes, you can!

+## Concept
 Here, we make a semi-sandboxed REPL environment, give an LLM a bit of context, and then instruct the LLM to do whatever you want.
 Since the bot player has OP, full in-game chat access, and a nearly full Ruby environment, there's a lot of possibilities. **HOWEVER!** That being said...

-> [!WARNING]
+> [!CAUTION]
 > This is not a truly sandboxed REPL environment.
 If the LLM wanted, it could easily escape.
-It's about as dangerous as running an LLM in YOLO mode on your harness overnight.
-Which some may argue is not that dangerous at all.
-Use at your own caution.
+Use at your own risk.
 Again, this is merely a small hobbiest project/proof of concept.

-Here's some examples with DeepSeek v4 Flash on low thinking effort (sped up and cut):
+### DeepSeek v4 Flash on low thinking effort (sped up and cut) examples:

 | Video | Description |
 |-------|-------------|